The Potential of Prefabrication: An Interview with Geene Alhady, President of Clark Pacific

 OSCE: What are some significant milestones you’ve reached over the years?

-- Transition from architectural precast cladding systems to complete building systems
+- Transitioning from architectural precast cladding systems to complete building systems,

-- Transition from solely a precast subcontractor to a market and product-based manufacturer
+- Transitioning from solely a precast subcontractor to a market and product-based manufacturer, and

-- Added a design manufacture build approach for complete integrated delivery
+- Adding a design-manufacture build approach for complete integrated delivery.

-- Additional milestones is our participation in iconic projects like Apple Park, Stanford’s Escondido Village Graduate Housing and Mission Rock
+Additional milestones include our participation in iconic projects like Apple Park, Stanford’s Escondido Village Graduate Housing, and Mission Rock.

 An aerial view of one of Clark Pacific's offsite construction factories.